cyverse/UserSupport/README.md

 ## Can I have spaces in file and folder names?
 <a name="dataSpaces"></a>

-Spaces in file and folder names can cause analyses to fail.
-Do not use spaces or special characters in file or folder names.
-Learn more [here](https://pods.iplantcollaborative.org/wiki/display/DEmanual/Using+Special+Characters+in+the+DE).
+Do not use spaces or special characters in file or folder names as they can cause analyses to fail.
+[Learn more here](https://pods.iplantcollaborative.org/wiki/display/DEmanual/Using+Special+Characters+in+the+DE).

 ## Can I view my files in a genome browser?
 <a name="dataViewGenome"></a>

-You can view bam, vcf, and gff genome files you own in the genome browsers at Ensembl, UCSC, IGV, GBrowse, and jbrowse (learn more [here](https://pods.iplantcollaborative.org/wiki/display/DEmanual/Viewing+Genome+Files+in+a+Genome+Browser).
-You can view Fasta genome files in CoGe (learn more [here](https://pods.iplantcollaborative.org/wiki/display/DEmanual/Viewing+Genome+Files+in+CoGe).
+You can view bam, vcf, and gff genome files you own in the genome browsers at Ensembl, UCSC, IGV, GBrowse, and jbrowse, and view Fasta genome files in CoGe.
+Learn more about viewing genome files in [a genome browser](https://pods.iplantcollaborative.org/wiki/display/DEmanual/Viewing+Genome+Files+in+a+Genome+Browser) or in  [CoGe](https://pods.iplantcollaborative.org/wiki/display/DEmanual/Viewing+Genome+Files+in+CoGe).
 ___
 # APPS
 <a name="apps"></a>